mishaboyko/udacity_sdc_term1_p3/report.md

 #### Design Approach

-The overall strategy for deriving a model architecture was to chop irrelevant part of the environment and squeeze out the most out of the images by applying 5 convolutional layers with different filter kernels and paddings.
+The overall strategy for deriving a model architecture was to chop out the irrelevant part of the environment and squeeze out the most out of the images by applying 5 convolutional layers with different filter kernels and paddings, followed by 4 fully-connected layers, resulting in  1 output neuron.

-I have re-used the CNN architecture, designed by [Nvidia)(https://devblogs.nvidia.com/deep-learning-self-driving-cars/)
+I've got inspired by the CNN architecture, designed by [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) .

-Here is a visualization of the architecture:
+Here is a visualization of the Nvidia's architecture:

 <img src="./examples/cnn-architecture-624x890.png" style="zoom: 50%;" />

-In order to gauge how well the model was working, I split my image and steering angle data into a training (80%) and validation (20%) set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training (80%) and validation (20%) set (model.py lines 126).
+Besides, I shuffle the data before every training (model.py line 92).

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I reduced the number of epochs to 5.
+To combat the overfitting, I did two things:

+* Added two Dropout layers with 20% dropout rate.
+One layer detween 3rd and 4th convolutional layers and the second one between 2nd and 3rd fully-connected layers.

+- I have set the number of epochs to 6, in order to strengthen the learning rate of the model with reduced amount of nodes due to dropout layer.

 #### Model Architecture in Detail

-The final model architecture (model.py lines 89-110) consist of preprocessing, data processing, trainging and saving the model.
+The final model architecture (model.py lines 94-129) consist of preprocessing, data processing, training and saving the model.

 ##### Preprocessing

+1. Images are shuffled.
-1. Images are normalized in the model using a Keras lambda layer (model.py line 89)
+2. Images are normalized in the model using a Keras lambda layer (model.py line 89)
-2. Top and bottom of the images are chopped to remove noise of the environment (top) and a front of a car (bottom)
+3. Top and bottom of the images are chopped to remove noise of the environment (top) and a front of a car (bottom)

 ##### CNN Architecture

+The structure of my model is as follows:

-My model consists of a 3 convolutional layers with 5x5 and 2 convolutional layers with 3x3 filter sizes and depths between 24 and 64 (model.py lines 93-98)
+1. Three convolutional layers with ReLU activation function, 5x5 filter sizes and depths between 24 and 48 (model.py lines 99-101) .
+2. Dropout layer to teach the model handle inconsistent data (model.py line 104) .
+3. Two convolutional layers with ReLU activation function, 3x3 filter sizes and depth of 64 (model.py lines 107-108)
+4. Flatting layer.

-The model includes ReLU activation function in the first three convolutional layers to introduce nonlinearity (model.py lines 93-95).
+5. Two fully-connected layers with tanh activation function to introduce additional nonlinearity between neurons (model.py lines116-117).

-In the 6th layer the model is flattened.

-Last 4 fully-connected layers reduce the dencity of the model from 100 to 1 neurons.
+6. Dropout layer to teach the model handle inconsistent data (model.py line 104) .
+7. Final two fully-connected layers resulting in 1 output node.

 #### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 107).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 126).

 ### Training Strategy